 What is the quality and variety of the raw materials.
 And this includes the quality of the water (especially if you are reconstituting a kit wine).
 The appearance of the winery: is it clean, organized and well stocked?
 Are you offered a winery tour?
 Are the staff friendly, informative and helpful?
 These are some of the criteria to be considered for a quality result: your finished wine.

 Plan a wine strategy and build a wine portfolio that addresses special occasions and food experiences.
 The required time for maturation of your wines is one of the most important assets to a conscientious wine maker.
 Wine-making is a fun and sociable event.
 It’s a never ending learning experience and you can travel the world at your kitchen table with your friends and family.
 Salute!
 So develop your passion and become a vintner that loves…the fine art of wining!

-They have mastered a production process to shelf-stabilize “Crushed Grapes” in their ultra-premium red varietal wine kits.
-This is Cellar Craft’s “Exclusive Grape Pack”.
-So now you can enjoy commercial quality velvety Merlots, elegant Syrahs, blockbuster Cabernet Sauvignon-Shirazs, spicy Zinfandels and an absolutely intense and powerful Armarone style wine!
+So now you can enjoy commercial quality velvety Merlots & Valpolicellas, elegant Syrahs, blockbuster Cabernet Sauvignons, spicy Zinfandels, rich Malbecs and an absolutely intense and powerful Armarone style wine!
 Because these varietal juices are “vinted on the skins”, extra extraction of aromatics, flavour, colour and body are captured during the fermentation stage.
 The finished wines show a character and complexity never before possible from a kit!
 Truly a quality breakthrough!
-These extraordinary kits are a must for the wine collector who appreciates age worthy wines.
-So come on in and chat with The Winer at The Towne Winer and learn more about how good – and how inexpensive – these commercial quality wines can be!
+These extraordinary juices are a must for the wine lover who appreciates wines worthy of aging.
+The Winer can even further enhance complexity & tannin structure by aging in our French oak barrique.
+So come on in and chat with The Winer & Liz at The Towne Winer and learn more about how good – and how inexpensive – these commercial-quality wines can be!